jarvist/PolaronMobility.jl/docs/src/examples.md

 plotpolaron("MAPI-electron", MAPIe)
 ```
 The convenience function `plotpolaron` generates (and saves) a number of
-`Polts.jl` figures of the temperature dependent behaviour.
+`Plots.jl` figures of the temperature dependent behaviour.
 It has been separated off into its own submodule (`PlotPolaron`), so that the
 `Plots.jl` dependency does not slow down general loading of the package.